UPDATE: Annual Meeting of the Seabury Society for the Preservation of the Glebe House, Inc. & Program

-Annual Meeting Saturday, February 7, 2026 10:00 am Glebe House Museum 49 Hollow Road, Woodbury, CT 06798 or via Zoom at: https://us02web.zoom.us/j/89193784538?pwd=PaTbP2MtHi3ipQrtTv9qS86xnGXvrI.1 In the event of inclement weather, the meeting will be held exclusively via Zoom.
-The Annual Report 2025 will be made available under the "Annual Reports" tab before the meeting.
+UPDATE: Due to Unforeseen circumstances Artist Peter Poskas II will not be in attendance.
+Annual Meeting & Program Saturday, February 14, 2026 10:00 am Glebe House Museum 49 Hollow Road, Woodbury, CT 06798 or via Zoom at: https://us02web.zoom.us/j/89193784538?pwd=PaTbP2MtHi3ipQrtTv9qS86xnGXvrI.1 203-263-2855.
+The Annual Report 2025 is available under the "Annual Reports" tab.
+Please join us for our annual meeting, followed by a short, informal program to view and discuss an

 Open House & Holiday Shoppe